paul-hammant/paranamer/README.md

 ##  Generating __PARANAMER_DATA with Maven 2 or 3

 For Maven, configuration is simpler.
-Just add this to the build/plugins section of your pom.xml:
+Just add this to the `build/plugins` section of your `pom.xml`:

 ```xml
 <plugin>